univention/keycloak-extensions/helm/README.md

-# Helm Chart for Keycloak with Brute Force Prevention PoC
+# Helm Chart for Keycloak with Brute Force Prevention

 Allows to install Keycloak with brute force protection into a kubernetes cluster.